Gum Disease Treatment in Morton Grove

 Both periodontal disease and decay stem from bacterial plaque, a clear film that adheres to your teeth near the gum line.
 Plaque forms continuously on teeth, but diligent daily brushing and flossing can remove these harmful germs and help prevent periodontal disease.

-Several factors can accelerate periodontal diseases, but they are primarily caused by bacterial plaque, which hardens into tartar if not removed regularly through brushing and flossing.
+Several factors can accelerate periodontal disease, but it is primarily caused by bacterial plaque, which hardens into tartar if not removed regularly through brushing and flossing.

 Additional factors affecting gum health include: